hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [13:18:57](#1670505537795WJZYv:gitter.im) <luce80>:
 What about implementing it as a function! so you can change idea in the future ?
-P.S. new char is always to the right í ½í¸‰ ?
+P.S. new char is always to the right ğŸ˜‰ ?

 [13:24:36](#1670505876796rqmDt:gitter.im) <hiiamboris (NOT THIS ONE)>:
 It might be used as an argument to other functions, so with function it'll be a bit problematic - where do I keep this function?